QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Enforcers.md

 ### Inquisitors

 These are the people responsible for identifying and dealing with heretics and any others marked by the higher-ups of the organization.
 They are most known for their use of gruesome torture methods and seeming to take pleasure in carrying them out, but are most commonly sent out purely for espionage.
-Notably, no Inquisitors possess [[Attunement|attunement]].
+Notably, no Inquisitors possess [attunement](../../Concepts/Attunement).
 Becoming an Inquisitor requires a test to prove oneself dedicated.
 This test is decided on a case by case basis and must be carried out alone.

 ### The Sanctified